Bad Elf Flex: Logging into an RTK Network

 Bad Elf Flex: Logging into an RTK network with your Bad Elf Flex app

+For more information about RTK networks available in your area see our article: Choosing the right RTK network.
 This article will provide the steps to log in to your RTK network from your Bad Elf Flex app.
-Creating your NTRIP Profile: Power on Bad Elf Flex and connect to a phone or tablet via Bluetooth Open the Bad Elf Flex app on a phone or tablet with an ...
+Creating your NTRIP Profile: Power on Bad ...

-Bad Elf Flex: Logging Features
+Bad Elf Flex: Loading Flex Tokens